Home

 If you are looking for a thorough analysis of seated posture, this is not the book for you.
 It provides a unique and multidisciplinary perspective on the context of seating, but – please – take her review of the ergonomics research on sitting postures and seating design with a heavy dose of salt.
 Or skip it entirely.

-More about office ergonomics
+More ergonomics

 Rethinking sitting htm pdf zip